Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/NightMode.rst

 You may download VLC media player from the link (`here <https://www.videolan.org/vlc/>`_).

-Upon the completion of the software installation, open VLC media player, and go to "Media" -> "Open Network Stream".
+Upon the completion of the software installation, open VLC media player, and go to :guilabel:`Media -> Open Network Stream`

 |image06|